TFNGamesOfficial/create/_uedn/editor interface.md

       <td class="doc-table1">Displays a hierarchical tree view of all content in your Level.</td>
     </tr>
         <tr>
-      <td1 class="doc-table1">7</td1>
+      <td class="doc-table1 td1">7</td>
       <td class="doc-table1"><strong>Details</strong> panel</td>
-      <td2 class="doc-table1">Appears when you select an Actor.
+      <td class="doc-table1 td2">Appears when you select an Actor.
 Displays various properties for that Actor, such as its <strong>Transform</strong> (position in the Level), Static Mesh, Material, and physics settings.
-This panel displays different settings depending on what you select in the Level Viewport.</td2>
+This panel displays different settings depending on what you select in the Level Viewport.</td>
     </tr>
   </tbody>
 </table><br>